-The EOS invested assets measured at fair value at June 30, 2016 are presented below:
+The EOS invested assets measured at fair value at June 30, 2017 are presented below:

-Investments by fair value level Base Amount Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)
+Investments by fair value level Bas se Amount Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)

-Domestic fixed income \$ 1,532,794 \$ 1,532,794 \$- \$-
+Debt securities

+Domestic Fixed Income Ş 1,648,267 1,648,267

-Total investments by fair value level \$ 1,532,794 ·
+Total investments by fair value level \$ 1,648,267

-Investments by net asset value
+Investments measured at the net asset value (NAV)

-Domestic equity \$ 10,174,889
+Domestic equities \$ 11,225,759

-Domestic fixed income 3,958,092
+Domestic fixed income 3,945,754

-International equity 4,761,294
+International equities 5,706,519

+Real estate 2,341,834

-Total investments measured at the net asset value \$ 18,894,275
+Total investments measured at the NAV \$ 23,219,866

-Total investments \$ 20,427,069
+Total investments \$ 24,868,133

-The valuation method for investments measured at the net asset value (NAV) per share, or equivalent, is presented in the table below:
+The investments measured at the net asset value (NAV) per share, or equivalent, are presented in the table below:

-June 30, 2016 Unfunded Commitments Redemption Frequency Redemption Notice Period Domestic equity \$ 10,174,889 Daily, Weekly, & Monthly 0-30 davs Domestic fixed income 3,958,092 Daily, Weekly, & Monthly 0-30 days International equity 4,761,294 Daily, Weekly, & Monthly 0-30 days Total investments measured at the net asset value \$ 18,894,275
+Investments at NAV June 30, 2017 Unfunded Commitments Redemption Frequency Redemption Notice Period Domestic equities \$ 11,225,759 - Daily, weekly & monthly Daily, weekly & N/A, 0 - 30 days N/A, 0 - 30 Domestic fixed income 3,945,754 - monthly days International equities 5,706,519 - Daily, weekly & monthly N/A, 0 - 30 days 90-100 Real estate funds 2,341,834 Quarterly days Total investments at NAV \$ 23,219,866

-- Domestic equity investment is through funds that are actively managed.
+- Domestic equity investments include funds that are actively managed.
 The funds invest in stocks of small, mid and large capitalizations.
-The funds seek to outperform the S&P 500 Index while maintaining a similar level of market risk over the long term. - Domestic fixed income investment is in high quality corporate bond securities with long durations in line with the profile of invested funds.
-A fundamentals-based, quantitative credit modeling process is used to screen out riskier securities and determine credit quality. - International equity investment is also in actively managed funds.
+The funds seek to outperform the S&P 500 Index while maintaining a similar level of market risk over the long term. - Domestic fixed income investments are in high quality corporate bond securities with long durations in line with the profile of invested funds.
+A fundamentals-based, quantitative credit modeling process is used to screen out riskier securities and determine credit quality. - International equity investments also include actively managed funds.
 About half of the investment is in securities where rigorous dividend discount analysis is used to identify value in terms of the long term flow of income.
 The other half of investment is in funds which employs strategy that seeks to outperform the MSCI World Index (half-hedged) while maintaining a similar level of market risk over the long term.